Modeling in Houdini using VDB SDF volumes

 VDB Convert (to convert SDF into polygonal geometry).

-Name and Attribute Edit String (to build hierarchy of LOP primitives while working in SOP)
+Name and Attribute Edit String (to build a hierarchy of LOP primitives while working in SOP)

 Notes about using SDF nodes:

 3. Use different smoothing modes to maintain performance.
-Instead of increasing the number of smoothing iterations in VDB Smooth SDF, try to change the type of operation: Mean Value for normal smoothing, Gaussian for strong smoothing, Mean Curvature Flow for weak smoothing or smoothing small details.
+Instead of increasing the number of smoothing iterations in VDB Smooth SDF, try changing the operation type: Mean Value for normal smoothing, Gaussian for strong smoothing, Mean Curvature Flow for weak smoothing or smoothing small details.

 Notes on modeling in SOPs within LOPs:

-1. To improve performance, prevent SOP from the constant transferring of data to LOPs.
-To do this, place Output node inside the SOP and connect the geometry to it only when you want to transfer it to the LOP, otherwise keep geometry disconnected.
+1. To improve performance, prevent SOPs from constantly transferring data to LOPs.
+To do this, place the "Output" node inside the SOP and connect the geometry only when you want to transfer it to the LOP; otherwise, keep the geometry disconnected.

-I've used the video as reference for the model.
+I've used the video as a reference for the model.

 KineFX Ball for Houdini: Animation Rig and Geometry (HDALC)